ambyshframber/avc2/avc2.md

 ### 3.5: Literals

 The `LIT` opcode occupies the keep mode of the null byte (if that makes any sense).
-It takes the next byte (or 16-bit word in 16-bit mode) and pushes it to the stack.
+It takes the next byte (or 16-bit word in 16-bit mode) relative to the program counter and pushes it to the stack.
+It then increments the program counter such that the bytes it just pushed will not be executed.

 ### 3.6: Odds and ends

 `SEC` and `CLC` are used to set and clear the carry flag, respectively. `RTI` pops a value from the stack and places it in the status register, then pops a 16-bit word from the return stack and jumps to it.
 This is used to return from device interrupts. `EXT` pushes 0 to the stack.
 This will later be used to determine what processor instruction set extensions are enabled.
 None of these have any modes available.
+A value of 0 MUST be a no-op.
+All other values are undefined.

 ## 4: Device I/O